Slovenia's STA — a symbol of resistance within the country | DW | 02.06.2021

 Feelings on the occasion of the 30th anniversary of the STA are bittersweet, says Alenka Potocnik, a journalist with the STA and president of the Slovenian Journalists' Union.

-By withholding financing of the STA press agency, the government of Prime Minister Janez Jansa is violating legislation governing the STA, which stipulates that the agency provides a public service and receives appropriate state funding.
+By withholding the financing of the STA press agency, the government of Prime Minister Janez Jansa is violating legislation which stipulates that the agency provides a public service and receives appropriate state funding.

 The latter is determined during annual contract negotiations based on the current business plan, explained Potocnik.
 "It also violates the seventh 'anti-corona' law, which specified that financing for the STA public service in 2021 would be based on the business plan adopted for this year, regardless of whether a contract had been concluded," she added.